 - 9% moved from a senior apartment or independent living community

 - 7% previously had been living with family such as their adult children

 - 5% came from a residential care home or another assisted living facility

 Most assisted living residents gradually require more care and eventually have to move into a nursing home:

 - 59% of assisted living resident move to a nursing home

 - 33% pass away while living at the assisted living community

 - The average length of stay at assisted living is 22 months

-What assisted living resident facts were you most surprised by?
-Share your thoughts with us in the comments below, and contact us if you need expert assistance with your assisted living search.
+Which assisted living resident facts were you most surprised by?
+Share your thoughts with us in the comments below and contact us if you need expert assistance with your assisted living search.